 - Cloves- 4

-In a mixer/grinder add onion, green chilies and garlic, grind until a smooth paste forms.
-Keep aside.
+In a food processor add onion, green chilies, and garlic, blitz until smooth paste forms, keep aside.

 In the remaining oil (there should be 5 tbsp oil in the kadai to make the curry) add all the ingredients mentioned ‘for tempering’.
 Add the onion-garlic paste and sauté for a minute on medium flame.
-Next to add ½ tsp of turmeric powder, salt, cumin powder, coriander powder, ginger paste and kashmiri mirch powder.
-Mix well.
-Sauté this on medium flame until the masala starts leaving oil.
+Next to add ½ tsp of turmeric powder, salt, cumin powder, coriander powder, ginger paste, and kashmiri mirch powder.
+Mix well, sauté this over medium heat until the masala starts leaving oil.
 Add ½ cup of water, mix well.
-Now add yogurt, mix quickly on low flame.
-Now add 1cup of water into this.
-Mix and give this a quick boil on high flame.
-Lower the flame, add the fish steaks.
-Mix and cook uncovered for 15 minutes on low flame or until the raw flame of masala goes.
+Now add yogurt, mix quickly over low heat.
+Add 1 cup of water into this.
+Mix and give this a quick boil over high heat.
+Reduce the heat, add the fried fish pieces.
+Mix and cook uncovered for 15 minutes over low heat or until the raw flame of masala goes.
 Stir gently in between.
-Add sugar.
-Mix and cook for another 2-3 minutes.
-Add garam masala powder , mix well.
-Remove from heat.
-Garnish with coriander leaves.
+Add sugar, mix and cook for another 2-3 minutes.
+Add garam masala powder, mix well.
+Remove from the heat, garnish with coriander leaves.

-For this fish curry the gravy should be thick, so add water accordingly.
+For this fish curry the gravy should be thick, so, adjust water accordingly.